Aanchal Sharma

-Aanchal Sharma is a Nepalese film actress.
+Aanchal Sharma (born March 18, 1995) is a Nepalese film actress.
 She made her acting debut in the film Nai Nabhannu La 4 (2016).
 In 2018, she appeared in Shatru Gate (2018) and Johny Gentleman.
 She was also featured in the Hindi music video "Teri Meri Dastaan".

+Early life and education

+Born and raised in Kathmandu, Nepal, she completed her higher secondary education at Trinity International College and later pursued her undergraduate degree at Kathmandu International College.
+Before entering the silver screen, Sharma actively participated in local beauty pageants, won titles, and worked as a television Video Jockey (VJ) and professional model.
+She made her acting debut in 2016 as the lead in the blockbuster romantic drama Nai Nabhannu La 4, which quickly propelled her to national fame and established her as a leading contemporary actress in Nepal.